Hassanmohsini/Staircase/README.md

 # My Project

-This is a brief description of my project.
+Bellow is the screenshot of my project.

 ![Project Screenshot](./Screenshot.jpg)